AkhmedovEhson/SnapshotIt/README.md

 ![image](https://github.com/AkhmedovEhson/SnapshotIt/blob/main/assets/iconforgithub.png)

 # Requirements
-* .NET 6, .NET 7
+* .NET 6 🔒️ .NET 7

 # Documentation
-`Snapshot It` is extensionable lightweight-library.
+💚 `Snapshot It` is extensionable lightweight-library.
 Provides bunch of extensions.
 <ul>
-    <li>Snapshotting - simply snapshot any instance in any context of application, and use it in runtime of application.</li>
+    <li>📝 Snapshotting - simply snapshot any instance in any context of application, and use it in runtime of application.</li>
-    <li>Copying - copy any instance.</li>
+    <li>🗃️ Copying - copy any instance.</li>
-    <li>Channel `BufferBlock<T>` - use it as unbounded channel, post data init, read channel asEnumerable, asSpan, asReadonlySpan so on.</li>
+    <li>🌐 Channel `BufferBlock<T>` - use it as unbounded channel, post data init, read channel asEnumerable, asSpan, asReadonlySpan so on.</li>
 </ul>

 🖊️ We have a class `Product` (?)